Story on Bikes 2020

 Our Story on Bikes Riders

-The ‘on-location’ plan is here and details are as follows but may have to be amended:
+The ‘on-location’ plan is here and details are as follows

 On Fri 31st July, the cyclists will ride from Edinburgh to Blantyre, the home of David Livingstone, a socially distant family picnic, in the spirit of Mamie herself, will launch the project on Sat 1st August.
 The ride will travel to Tarbet, Loch Lomond, where Mamie was born and then to Falkirk, the home of some of the Martin family.
 We will read excerpts from Salt and Light (Mamie’s letters) at relevant points along the way.
 The ride will finish at Milk, a café on the cycle/walk path in Newhaven, Edinburgh.